nauam/Courses/docs/api/rundeck-api.md

 **Modified XML Response format**:

 - For endpoints requiring API version 11 *only*, the default for XML responses is to *no longer* include a `<result>` element around the data.
-- For API clients that expect to see the `<result>` element, a request header of `X-QW Control-API-XML-Response-Wrapper: true` will restore it.
+- For API clients that expect to see the `<result>` element, a request header of `X-Rundeck-API-XML-Response-Wrapper: true` will restore it.
 - For endpoint requests for API version 10 and earlier, the `<result>` element will be sent as it has been (described in [Response Format][])

 * New endpoints